 Biard's painting, count de Nieuwerkerke, and his salon at the Louvre

 Count Émilien de Nieuwerkerke was a French sculptor from Dutch descent (his grandfather, Willem van Nieuwkerk, being an illegitimate child of a prince of Orange).
 This highly ambitious, handsome ('le beau Batave'), and well-mannered person became the lover of princess Mathilde Bonaparte, cousin of the emperor.
-At the start of his publicly elected government in 1849, Napoleon appointed count de Nieuwerkerke superintendent of fine arts in the Louvre.
-In return for his support of Napoleon's coup in December 1851, de Nieuwerkerke was made responsible for the fine arts in the emperor's household, which effectively gave him full control over four museums: the Louvre, Luxembourg, Versailles, and Saint-Germain-en-Laye as well as all imperial art collections.
-This extremely influential man organized a weekly Salon in his apartment in the Louvre inviting politicians, painters, composers, writers, ambassadors, nobility, and other key members of society to enjoy lectures and music, thereby creating a strong social network of people who together decided on (re)structuring Paris, France and many other parts of the world.
+At the start of his publicly elected government in 1849, Napoleon appointed count de Nieuwerkerke as superintendent of fine arts in the Louvre.
+In return for his support of Napoleon's coup in December 1851, de Nieuwerkerke was made responsible for the fine arts in the emperor's household, which gave him full control over four museums: the Louvre, Luxembourg, Versailles, and Saint-Germain-en-Laye as well as all imperial art collections.
+This extremely influential man organized a weekly Salon in his apartment in the Louvre inviting politicians, painters, composers, writers, ambassadors, nobility, and other elite members of society to enjoy lectures and music, thereby creating a strong social network of people who together decided on (re)structuring Paris, France and many other parts of the world.

 Nieuwerkerke commissioned Francois Biard, late 1851, to create a painting of these events.
-Visiting many of these Friday evening salons, sketching invitees, and with suggestions by de Nieuwerkerke of the persons he wished to be depicted, Biard spent well over two years in compiling this painting with size 233 x 168 cm.
+Visiting many of these Friday evening salons, sketching invitees, and with suggestions by de Nieuwerkerke of the persons he wished to be depicted, Biard spent well over three years in compiling this painting with size 233 x 168 cm.
 It was presented at the great Paris Salon Exposition in the Spring of 1855.

 Although the critics did not consider the painting of superior quality, it became important as a representation of life at the highest levels of French Society.
 It was in this salon in the Louvre that the boulevards of Paris as we know them today were conceived, where discoveries in the Middle East and African countries were shared, and art collections - nowadays part of trust funds and other foundations such as the Rothschild and Wallace foundations with value of billions - were established.
 It was the place where the first impressionistic salon was agreed, and the Statue of Liberty was suggested as gift to the young United States of America.